Sun Oct 23rd, 2005 at 02:37:00 PM EST

 that job creation in the UK over the past decade has depended fairly heavily on a Keynesian spending spree that has seen the creation of 861,000 public-sector jobs.
 This fact, that doesn't bring much support to the "flexibility" explanation for the low unemployment rate, has somehow flown under the media radar.
 Thanks to European Tribune -- and thanks very particularly to Jérôme -- it became rather more visible, making it to the WSJ editorial page.

-we have made is that the official UK unemployment rate is understated because a large number (relative to other countries) of people of working age are inactive.
+The other point we have made is that the official UK unemployment rate is understated because a large number (relative to other countries) of people of working age are inactive.

 It would appear that far more people of working age in Britain suffer from long-term sickness or disability than in the Eurozone.
 This study (pdf) from researchers at Sheffield Hallam University, estimates the diversion from unemployment to sickness benefit may be as high as 3.2% of the working-age population (August 2003).